secana/cross-xdg/README.md

 # cross-xdg

-    THIS CRATE IS CURRENTLY WORK IN PROGRESS
-    There will be frequent breaking changes until the first 1.*.* release

 Use the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/latest/) on Linux, Windows and Mac.

 The XDG base directory specification is a standard for storing user-specific configuration, data, cache and runtime files.
 It is used by many Linux applications and desktop environments, but is not widely supported on other platforms.